sdr-x/sdr-x.github.io/README.md

-This is Jiao Xianjun (Ryan)'s tech blog.
+This is Jiao Xianjun's tech blog.

 Visit his code at:    http://github.com/JiaoXianjun